-Whether you’re a tourist visiting for just a few days, or a local who has planted their roots in the city, Lisbon’s history is undoubtedly fascinating to everyone who experiences it.
+Whether you’re a tourist visiting for just a few days or a local who has planted its roots in the city, Lisbon’s history is undoubtedly fascinating to everyone who experiences it.
 Bookstore Fábula Urbis, tucked away just behind the cathedral, is the perfect place to delve into the culture of this wonderful city; every book on offer is exclusively about Lisbon.
 The store also hosts a number of poetry readings and other cultural events, all based around the history of the Portuguese capital – including art exhibitions from local artists.

 O Az Do Livro

-Nestled into one of Lisbon’s many shaded staircases, O Az do Livro is located between Rossio and the Bairro Alto, yet is easily passed unnoticed by the many tourists trekking between these two lively areas.
+Nestled into one of Lisbon’s many shaded staircases, O Az do Livro is located between Rossio and the Bairro Alto, yet it is easily passed unnoticed by the many tourists trekking between these two lively areas.

 MBooks – Cais Do Sodré